gperron0/DroneReforestation/README.md

 ## 📄 This project in short

-The project, led by Julien Geneste, the founder of Kariboo, consists of the creation of a **seed cannon mechanism** that can be mounted on a drone.
-This mechanism will consist of the seed projection and storage module as well as a drone guidance system and an algorithm that will find the ideal positions for depositing seeds on the ground.
+The project, led by Julien Geneste, the founder of Kariboo, consists of the creation *as quickly as possible* a *minimum viable product* of a **seed cannon mechanism** that can be mounted on a **Unmanned Aerial Vehicle** (UAV).
+This mechanism will consist of :
+ - seed projection module
+ - storage module
+ - drone guidance system
+ - algorithm that will find the ideal positions for depositing seeds on the ground.

 The objectives are to find a solution that will allow the seeds to be shot, with precision and without destabilizing the drone, and to put in place a strategy to maximize the chances of survival of the shoot.

 This project was created in response to the many fires in Gironde and more generally in France.